 Cellist Melody Giron was born and raised in Boston, Massachusetts.
 She began her musical studies at age four at the New England Conservatory of Music Preparatory School where she studied cello and voice.
 Melody gave her debut solo performance at the age of ten at the Commander’s Mansion in in Watertown, MA.
 She has since performed in concert halls in China, Europe, South America, Central America and the United States with orchestras, chamber groups, and as a soloist.
 Performances include venues such as Carnegie Hall (New York), Symphony Hall (Boston, MA), Jordan hall (Boston, MA) Snape Maltings Concert Hall (Aldeburgh, England), Radio City Music Hall (New York), and Madison Square Garden (New York) among others.
 Melody currently resides in New York City where she is actively engaged in a variety of solo and ensemble work as well as teaching.

-In 2016-2017 Melody starred in the GMC Acadia car commercial, airing nationally.
+In 2016-2017 Melody starred in the GMC Acadia car commercial, airing nationally on television.
 In the Spring of 2016, Melody was chosen by playwright, Edward Albee, to act the role of "The Musician" in the Off-Broadway production of The Sandbox directed by Lila Neugebauer at Signature Theatre Company in NYC.
 Melody also appeared on TV as a member of the string ensemble for NBC’s America’s Got Talent season 10 and can be seen performing on Amazon's TV series, Mozart In The Jungle Season 2 and filmed Season 4 this past summer.

 Engaged in a variety of contemporary work, Melody went on tour with new music ensemble, Holographic, performing music by composer Daniel Wohl.
 In 2015, Melody was assistant principal for the Contemporary Saxophone Project chamber orchestra’s performance with Javier Oviedo at Weill Recital Hall at Carnegie Hall.
 In December of 2015, Giron was invited to perform as part of renowned pianist and Irish music producer, Phil Coulter’s Twilight Christmas String Quartet.
 While on tour with Coulter, Giron performed for former President Bill Clinton and former Secretary of State, Hilary Clinton at Carnegie Hall.
 In the summer of 2014, Melody was invited to perform for Boston Guitarfest’s “Emerging Artist Concert” at New England Conservatory’s Jordan Hall.